14 Ways You’re Shortening the Life of Your Washer/Dryer

 Not cleaning out the lint from your dryer

 You should be cleaning the lint out of your lint-catcher every time you run the dryer.
 Leaving lint in the dryer filter lowers the efficiency of the machine by slowing down the drying process.
 It can also cause the dryer to overheat and possibly catch fire.
-Find out the things you never knew your dryer could do.

 Not regularly maintaining your dryer vent